Chapter 6. Configuring GNOME at low level

 Procedure

-2. Add any number of files with keys that you want to lock into this directory.
+2. In this directory, add any number of files listing keys that you want to lock.

 1. Set a default wallpaper.

-3. Create a new file in /etc/dconf/db/local.d/locks/00-default-wallpaper with the following contents, listing one key per line:
+3. Create the /etc/dconf/db/local.d/locks/00-default-wallpaper file with the following content, listing one key per line:

 # Prevent users from changing values for the following keys: